How to Make Your Mother Cry: Fictions

 Foreword Reviews: Starred Review

-San Francisco Chronicle: 18 new books that celebrate the Asian American experience
+San Francisco Chronicle: 18 New Books That Celebrate the Asian American Experience

 Excerpts

-“Ithaca Is Never Far” in Literary Hub
+Literary Hub: “Ithaca Is Never Far”

 Praise